Wondering what call center CRM is and why you need it? Wonder no more.

 - It should allow for phone tree capabilities so customers can select their reasons for calling, and be routed to the correct folks.
 With this, sales and customer service won’t need separate numbers.

-Here are a few more specific call center CRM tools and featured you may want to consider in any RFP process:
+Here are a few more specific features for a call center CRM solution you may want to consider in any RFP process:

 1. Outbound Calls

 The short list above details the basics of how a call center CRM should work for inbound calls, but your software should also make it easy for reps to make outbound calls as well –– and have that information and data stored in the customer record.